-5 Tips to help your kids AVOID that weekend brain drain
+Tips to help kids weekend brain drain

-I am not one of those mothers who refuses to have a television in my house or ban video games for fear it will rot my kids’ brains.
-I consider myself an “everything in moderation” type of mom.
+I am not one of those mothers who refuses to have a television in my house ( and I have been known to BINGE WATCH till my eyes bleed) or ban video games for fear it will rot my kids brains.
+I consider myself an everything in moderation type of mom.

 #3 Discuss topics that interest your kids and find books that match.
 Reading just one book over the course of a weekend can prevent brain drain ( and alleviate your GUILT about letting them play so many video games!).

 #4 Get Busy EXPERIMENTING! here are a few Science Projects to help you get started!